All Episodes

 We mentioned this at the top of the program.

-If you're just joining us.
+Another survey has come out, folks, if you're just joining us.

-There's another three university, three scholar Survey out today, which claims that exposure to the American flag influences people to be Republicans and conservatives and to vote that way.
+There's another three-university, three-scholar survey out today, which claims that exposure to the American flag influences people to be Republicans and conservatives and to vote that way.

-I immediately suggested that everybody go out and put a flag up in your house, right in your front yard, you know, get a flag lapel pen, put a flag decal on your car and your bumper.
+I immediately suggested that everybody go out and put a flag up in your house, right in your front yard, you know, get a little flag lapel pin and put a flag decal on your car and your bumper because we really ticks off the left.

 And I said jokingly, but I don't doubt it might happen.

-How long will it be before some Democrat proposes to the Federal Election Commission that you cannot use the flag in a campaign commercial?
+Now that the flag is said by scholars to be biased, how long will it be before some Democrat proposes to the Federal Election Commission that you cannot use the flag in a campaign commercial?

 Hello.

-Hi, Rush.
+Hi, Rash.

 Thank you for taking my call.